Ferry from Scotland to Ireland

 Stenaline ferry from Scotland to Belfast

 The direct ferry from Scotland to Belfast sails up to 6 times a day and covers 71 km as the crow flies.
 The starting price is about £32 if you book a single journey as a foot passenger.
-Do you want to go on board with a car and, for example, 2 people?
+Do you want to go on board with a car and, for example, two people?
 Then you pay about £160.
 That is a rate in high season.

 Compare prices

 Ferry prices are subject to change.
 That is why it is best to look at the prices as they are the date when you want to make your crossing.
 Then you can make a good decision about whether a detour can be worthwhile.
-You can compare prices in this booking engine.
+You can compare prices in this booking engine

 Frequently Asked Questions